clemsonacm/hackpack/presents/git/git.markdown

 Coming Up
 =========
 1. Git is a VCS.
-What are those?
+Huh?
 2. Why on Earth do I care?
 3. How can I _git_ started?
 4. Wrap-up

 Unpleasant People
 =====================
 -   git - (n) An unpleasant or contemptible person.
 -   git - (n) Free, Open Source, Fast, Scalable, and Distributed Version Control System
     -   Free as in lunch
     -   Open Source as in Linux
+        -   Git was built as a VCS _for_ Linux!
     -   Distributed Version Control System??

 What is DVCS and Why You Should Care